 Below are summaries of verdicts and publicly reported settlements in prior auto accident cases involving Uber rideshare drivers.

-$90,000 Verdict (Pennsylvania 2023): The plaintiff, 29-year-old female, was injured in a collision while driving as an Uber driver.
+$90,000 Verdict (Pennsylvania 2023): The plaintiff, a 29-year-old female, was injured in a collision while driving as an Uber driver.
 The plaintiff reported injuries of C2-C5 and L4-L5 disc herniations leading to cervical and lumbar radiculopathy, as well as a concussion with headaches.
-She received a policy limit settlement from the at-fault driver, then sought addition compensation under Uber’s UIM coverage.
+She received a policy limit settlement from the at-fault driver, and then sought additional compensation under Uber’s UIM coverage.

-$100,000 Settlement (New York 2022): The plaintiff, nine-years-old, reportedly was a pedestrian at or near an intersection, emerged from between two parked vehicles, and was struck by a vehicle operated by an Uber driver on his way to pick up a passenger.
+$100,000 Settlement (New York 2022): The plaintiff, nine years old, reportedly was a pedestrian at or near an intersection, emerged from between two parked vehicles, and was struck by a vehicle operated by an Uber driver on his way to pick up a passenger.
 The plaintiff suffered a fracture of the shaft of the left femur and underwent surgical repair.
-Uber was directly liability based on the status of the driver at the time of the accident.
+Uber was directly liable based on the status of the driver at the time of the accident.

 $15,000 Settlement (New York 2021): Plaintiff, a minor, was a passenger in a car when it was struck by an Uber vehicle while carrying a rideshare passenger.
 The plaintiff claimed various back injuries and Uber settled the claim.